How to keep your children safe online in Ireland

 How children and teenagers are using the internet

-The way that children access the internet is changing all the time.
-Everything from tablets and smartphones to games consoles, TV’s and laptops are now online.
+The way that children use the internet is changing all the time.

-The use of internet enabled devices in schools is also a growing trend.
-Primary schools across Ireland use tablets and computers, and this increases further in secondary schools, including for homework.
+The use of internet-enabled devices in schools is also a growing trend.

-Online learning platforms, emails, text messages, WhatsApp and Zoom are all examples of tools being used for communication and lessons.
-However, most of these methods are dependent on a reliable broadband connection, that many Irish households lack.
+Students use online learning platforms, emails, messaging and video-calling to communicate both inside and outside the classroom.
+However, most of these methods are dependent on a safe and reliable broadband connection, which many Irish households lack.